pagopa/io-wallet/packages/sd-jwt/README.md

 Verify a token is a valid SD-JWT with disclosures.
 It verifies the first part is a valid JWT.
-It also verifies each disclosure is well-formed and their values are consistent with the claims exposed in the SD-JWT.
+It also verifies each disclosure is well-formed and its values are consistent with the claims exposed in the SD-JWT.
 It returns the parsed JWT object along with its related disclosures.
 It throws an error if the validation fails.